Get Fresher Indoor Air

-Limit faux fragrances.
-Candles, reed diffusers and scented sprays may smell like natural things, but they are often made with chemicals.
-Instead, try one of these DIY ways to get a beautifully smelling home naturally.
+- Limit faux fragrances.
+Candles, reed diffusers and scented sprays may smell natural, but they are often made with chemicals.
+Instead, try having an indoor plant that can purify the air and give your home a fresh scent.